Salma-nasser/File-based_Blog_System/README.md

 A lightweight, file-based blogging system built on ASP.NET Core 10 Preview 4 Minimal API that stores content as files rather than in a database.

-Core Features

-Content Management
+##Core Features##

+#Content Management#

-Blog Posts: Support for title, description, body, published date, and modification date
+Blog Posts: Support for title,description, body, published date, and modification date
 Metadata: Support for tags and categories for each post
-Media: Image and file upload capabilities with automatic resizing options for images Custom URLs: Ability to define custom slugs/URLs for each post File Storage: All content stored in a structured file system rather than a database Authentication & Authorization
+Media: Image and file upload capabilities with automatic resizing options for images Custom URLs: Ability to define custom slugs/URLs for each post File Storage: All content stored in a structured file system rather than a database

+#Authentication & Authorization#

 Secure login system for content authors and administrators Role-based permissions (Admin, Author, Editor)